Recovery books are great tool for Covid 19 self care and relapse prevention

 Recovery in Covid 19 has created new challenges reading can help keep focus on the positive

 Instead of in person meetings, we are relying on technology to fulfill our needs to stay sober.
 What are you doing to stay safe?
 Don’t despair.
 Whatever is happening around you, you recovery toolbox is still based on the basics — they’re just higher tech.
 In sobriety, you hear a lot about the tools you need to utilize— such as meetings, your sponsor, step work, and your support network.
 You socialize a lot with others in recovery.
 And of course, there is a lot of reading and writing involved for education and self-assessment.
 But, what about recovery books?
 What are you reading right now.
 Maybe you need a few new suggestions.

 When it comes to recovery books, it’s easy to forget that there is a world of resources outside the “usual suspects.”
 Many of us are familiar with “The Big Book,” “As Bill Sees It,” and the “Twelve Steps and Twelve Traditions,” which are all keystones to 12-step recovery programs.
 Today I want to discuss various other recovery books that are popular among the sober community.
 And what better way to social distance than to read a book!

-Top recovery books for fall
+Top recovery books